Coconut

 Health Benefits

-- High in medium-chain triglycerides (MCTs) that may support metabolism and provide quick energy compared to long-chain fats
+- Rich in medium-chain triglycerides (MCTs) which may support energy and metabolism

-- Excellent source of dietary fiber supporting digestive health and regular bowel function
+- High in fiber supporting digestive health and satiety

 Buying Guide